PROV-027: Academic Accommodation for Graduate and Professional Students Who Experience Significant Life Events

 Policy Statement:

-A graduate or professional student who experiences a significant life event while enrolled full-time in his or her course of study, including, but not limited to, the birth or adoption of a child in their household, a family crisis, or a major illness, and who meets the eligibility criteria below, may request a one-semester extension to the normative time limitations associated with his/her graduate degree program.
-This extension does not supersede, nor may it augment, any accommodations made through a student’s school and/or department that are equal to or in excess of the accommodation stated in this policy.
+A graduate or professional student who experiences a significant life event while enrolled in their course of study, including, but not limited to, a Parental Accommodation Event, a personal and/or family crisis, a major medical event, or other extenuating circumstance, and who meets the eligibility criteria below, may request a one-semester extension to the time limitations associated with their graduate or professional degree program.
+An extension to the time-to-degree limits approved through this policy runs concurrently with any school- or department-based extension to time-to-degree limits.

 1. Eligibility:

-A student who anticipates or experiences a significant life event and who meets the following criteria is eligible for the academic accommodations associated with this policy.
+A student who anticipates or experiences a significant life event and who meets the following criteria is eligible for the extension to time-to-degree limits associated with this policy.

-• (1) Is enrolled as a full-time student in a graduate or professional degree program at the University of Virginia for a minimum of one academic semester (including summer); and,
+• (1) Is enrolled in a graduate or professional degree program at the University of Virginia for a minimum of one academic term (including summer); and,

 Procedures:

-Students who have experienced, or who anticipate, a significant life event are strongly encouraged to communicate with their advisor and or the appropriate director, department chair, and/or dean at the earliest opportunity to establish the appropriate accommodations.
+Students who have experienced, or who anticipate, a significant life event and wish to be granted an extension to time-to-degree limits should contact their advisor and the appropriate graduate program director, department chair, or dean at the earliest opportunity to establish the appropriate extension to time-to-degree limits.
+An extension to time-to-degree limits associated with a graduate or professional degree program may not always be associated with an extension in available assistantship funding.